-CEWA, through the Catholic Education Commission of Western Australia (CECWA) Strategic Directions 2019-2023, has a particular focus of ensuring the accessibility, affordability, and sustainability of Catholic schools.
 Quality Catholic Education (QCE), embraced across Catholic schools and offices, ensures CEWA's commitment to practices that reflect Catholic Social Teaching.
-Receiving a quality Catholic education, care and support enables children to make a positive contribution to society in line with Catholic Social Teaching.
+Receiving a quality Catholic education, care, and support enables young people to make a positive contribution to society in line with Catholic Social Teaching.
 CEWA schools and offices support all students, regardless of their individual circumstances, especially the marginalised and disadvantaged, guided by our mission of bringing the Good News of Jesus Christ to all.